abby3010/DSCWOW_Fooduko/README.md

 For help getting started with Flutter, view our [online documentation](https://flutter.dev/docs), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+# FEATURES :-
+A Login SignUp using Google authentication and Firebase database.
+Blogging for sharing new upcoming ideas and recipes by people everywhere.
+An Ingredients’ Tracker which needs the input of the amount of food you buy, so later it reminds you when you’ll need to refill and stock food again.
+Receive recipes for cooking with the ingredients in your kitchen.